GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas_supervised.md

+-   <a
+    href="#integration-of-the-human-lung-cell-atlas-with-metacells-using-a-supervised-workflow"
+    id="toc-integration-of-the-human-lung-cell-atlas-with-metacells-using-a-supervised-workflow">Integration
+    of the human lung cell atlas with metacells using a supervised workflow</a>
     -   <a href="#setting-up-the-environment"
         id="toc-setting-up-the-environment">Setting up the environment</a>
     -   <a href="#downloading-the-data-done-in-the-previous-example"
         id="toc-downloading-the-data-done-in-the-previous-example">Downloading
         the data (done in the previous example)</a>
     -   <a href="#splitting-atlas-by-datasets"
         id="toc-splitting-atlas-by-datasets">Splitting atlas by datasets</a>
     -   <a href="#constructing-supervised-metacell"
         id="toc-constructing-supervised-metacell">Constructing supervised
         metacell</a>